aliware-os/dragonfly-test/content/onboarding/_index.en.md

 To go to the homepage of the Dragonfly documentation portal, do one of the following:

 - In the breadcrumb of any page, click Dragonfly.
-- In the address bar of the browser, type `https://alibaba.github.io/Dragonfly/` and press enter.
+- In the address bar of the browser, type `https://alibaba.github.io/Dragonfly/` and press Enter.

 ### Navigating to a topic